Fredo Corleone: The Godfather Part II

 By the beginning of The Godfather Part II, Fredo has become Michael's underboss, though he has only nominal power.
 During a large family gathering, Fredo is unable to control his intoxicated wife, Deanna Dunn (Marianna Hill).
-When she dances and flirts with another man, he furiously drags her off the dance floor and threatens to hit her, though Deanna drunkenly mocks him until one of Michael's staff hauls her away, with Fredo's permission.
+When she dances and flirts with another man, he drags her off the dance floor and threatens to hit her.
+Deanna drunkenly mocks him until one of Michael's bodyguards hauls her away with Fredo's permission.

 Consigliere Tom Hagen is ordered to bring Senator Pat Geary (G. D. Spradlin) under the Corleone Family's control to gain his assistance in obtaining gambling licenses.
-After Geary tries to extort money from Michael, he is implicated in a prostitute's murder, which the film implies was a setup by Michael to bring the senator to heel.
-Hagen offers the Corleone family's help in eliminating the problem in exchange for Geary's "friendship".
+After Geary tries to extort money from Michael, Geary is implicated in a prostitute's murder, which the film implies was set up by Michael to bring the senator to heel.
+Hagen offers the Corleone family's help in covering up the prostitute’s murder in exchange for Geary's "friendship".
 Hagen tells Geary that Fredo operates the brothel, and "it will be as if she never existed".
 Geary agrees to their terms.

-Fredo later betrays Michael after being approached by Johnny Ola (Dominic Chianese), an associate of rival gangster Hyman Roth (Lee Strasberg).
+Fredo later betrays Michael after being approached by Johnny Ola (Dominic Chianese), an associate of rival crime boss Hyman Roth (Lee Strasberg).
 Ola and Roth tell Fredo that Michael is being particularly difficult in business negotiations between Roth's organization and the Corleone family.
-Fredo secretly agrees to aid them in exchange for compensation; shortly afterward, an attempt is made on Michael's life.
-The film never reveals what specific assistance Fredo provides Ola and Roth against Michael, how much he knew of their intentions, or what he was offered in return.
+Fredo secretly agrees to aid them in exchange for compensation.
+Shortly afterward, an attempt is made on Michael's life.
+The film does not reveal what specific assistance Fredo provides Ola and Roth against Michael, how much he knew of their intentions, or what he was offered in return.

 While in Havana negotiating with Roth, Michael discovers that Fredo is the family traitor behind the assassination attempt on him.
 After telling Michael that he has never met Ola, Fredo later carelessly tells Geary that he had been to a nightclub with Ola.
-Michael overhears the conversation and realizes that Fredo is the traitor within the family.
+Michael overhears the conversation and realizes that Fredo betrayed him to Roth.
 He confronts Fredo, delivering the kiss of death.
 Amid the chaos of American-backed dictator Fulgencio Batista fleeing Fidel Castro's rebel army, Michael pleads with Fredo to leave the country with him.
-Frightened, Fredo runs away into the crowd.
+Frightened and remembering that Carlo Rizzi was promised the same but executed anyway, Fredo runs away into the crowd.
 Michael's men eventually locate Fredo and convince him to return home.